Binding Alternative Dispute Resolution Sample Clauses

 AutoNDA by SimpleDocs

 Binding Alternative Dispute Resolution.
 Any remaining dispute arising under this Agreement shall be resolved by using alternative dispute resolution (ADR) procedures, which can hopefully avoid or reduce the acrimony resulting from adversarial litigation.
-If the efforts through face-to-face negotiations in paragraph A., above, are not successful, the parties will initiate a mini-trial (ADR) process with selection of a neutral advisor, who will schedule a mini-trial to occur approximately 30 business days after the selection of the neutral advisor.
+If the efforts through face-to-face negotiations in paragraph 1, above, are not successful, the parties will initiate a mini-trial (ADR) process with selection of a neutral advisor, who will schedule a mini-trial to occur approximately 30 business days after the selection of the neutral advisor.
 The neutral advisor will introduce an impartial opinion approximately 15 business days after completion of the mini-trial.
-Throughout the ADR process, the neutral advisor will provide an element of mediation with the goal of having the parties resolve the dispute without issuance of the impartial opinion.
-However, if agreement is not reached by the parties, the impartial opinion rendered by the neutral advisor will be binding and judgment upon that opinion may be entered in any court having jurisdiction thereof.
-The parties may elect to use an arbitration/mediation service which specializes in timely ADR, Subcontract No. D/SID2-SC-98-251 such as ENDISPUTE or the Judicial Arbitration and Mediation Services, Inc. All expenses such as the cost of the neutral advisor or the hearing facility will be shared equally.
+Throughout the ADR process, the neutral will provide an element of mediation with the goal of having the parties resolve the dispute without issuance of the impartial opinion.
+However, if the parties do not reach agreement, the impartial opinion rendered by the neutral advisor will be binding and judgment upon that opinion may be entered in any court having jurisdiction thereof.
+The parties may elect to use an arbitration/mediation service which specializes in timely ADR, such as ENDISPUTE or the Judicial Arbitration and Mediation Services, Inc. All expenses such as the cost of the neutral advisor or the hearing facility will be shared equally.

 Related to Binding Alternative Dispute Resolution